Gram / Skills (/)

 Python

-This is my favorite language, I'm in it about 8 years (since Python 3.4).
-I know source code of almost all stdlib, have many Python-based Open Source projects and public talks.
+This is my favorite language, I've been in it since version 3.4 (2014).
+I know the source code of almost all stdlib, have many Python-based Open Source projects and public talks, always can pick the best library for any task.

 Go

 I'm quite proficient with Go.
-I reach to it when I need a good performance: games, small systems (thanks to TinyGo), small but important APIs.
+I reach to it when I need a good performance: games, small systems (thanks to TinyGo), CLI tools, and small but important APIs.
 Oh, and of course I have some open-source projects on Go.
-At the moment, I have 4 years of experience (since Go 1.11).
+I work with Go since version 1.11 (2018).

 Elixir

 I enjoy Elixir and believe it's the best functional language.
-I know some good of chunk of Erlang, had experience with a basic web app on Phoenix with LiveView, understand Erlang concurency, know some parts of OTP, and eager to dive deeper in this beautiful ecosystem.
+I know some good of chunk of Erlang, have experience with a basic web app on Phoenix with LiveView, understand Erlang concurrency, know some parts of OTP, and eager to dive deeper into this beautiful ecosystem.

 HTML & CSS

-I'm pretty fluent with HTML, CSS, and even quirks of WebAPI.
-I might miss on some modern features like flexbox, though.
-Mostly, because Bootstrap is sufficient for my personal projects and it abstracts away some markup complexity.
+I'm pretty fluent with HTML, CSS, and even the quirks of WebAPI.
+I might miss some modern features like flexbox, though.
+Mostly, because Bootstrap is sufficient for my projects and it abstracts away some markup complexity.

 Frontend (JS)